Operation Security and Order: Post-operation

 A day after Operation Kamtib, ABRI released the detainees who were not involved in the attack, allowing them to return to Nginggil.
 Those who were involved were taken to the Sub-Regional Command 073 headquarters in Salatiga for further investigation.
 The government also exhumed Mbah Suro's grave at the end of March 1967 to assure the public that Mbah Suro had indeed died, as well as for investigative purposes.

 The government also arrested the remaining sympathizers of Mbah Suro in Surabaya in 1968.
 In addition, Mbah Suro's followers in Way Jepara were arrested in September 1967.
 In June 1970, the Central Java High Prosecutor's Office issued an order to suspend all hermitage activities related to Mbah Suro's sect in Nginggil and banned the dissemination of his teachings.

 On April 8, 1967, the commander of Operation Security and Order, Srinardi, was appointed as the Regent of Blora, replacing R. Soekirno from the Indonesian National Party (PNI).
 In addition, he was promoted in rank from major to lieutenant colonel.

 Nginggil

 On March 8, the government appointed a police officer from Menden, Ngaisman, as the Village Head of Nginggil.
-In addition, the government also replaced all village officials and installed a pro-government village apparatus.
+In addition, the government also replaced all village officials and installed pro-government village apparatuses.

 The government also restricted access to Nginggil Village for an extended period.
 They deployed troops from Battalion 408 to seal off the village from the outside world.
 Anyone wishing to enter Nginggil had to obtain written permission from the Governor of Central Java.
 In addition, Battalion 408 troops also monitored the movements of Nginggil residents.